Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Experiments

 \subsection{Ablation Study}

 We conduct ablation studies to validate our key designs.

 \parsection{Skeleton encoder} We first ablate our pose representation from \cref{sec:skeleton}.
 As shown in \cref{tab:ablation}, modeling the skeleton as lines significantly degrades performance.
 This simplification introduces rotational ambiguity along the bone axis, causing artifacts like a twisted head, as seen in \cref{fig:ablation}~(a).
 Our cylinder-based representation resolves this by providing richer 3D context.
-Next, we validate our per-latent embeddings.
-Removing them entirely leads to a substantial performance drop, as the model struggles to establish source-target correspondence, usually resulting in missing limbs (\cref{fig:ablation}~(b)).
-We also test several alternatives.
-While using ground-truth blend weights as embeddings yields comparable scores, this is impractical for in-the-wild inputs.
-Other configurations, such as predicted weights or simple displacement vectors, perform worse than our proposed method.
-These results confirm that our per-latent embeddings offer a robust and effective mechanism for preserving local geometric details across poses.
+We also evaluate the effectiveness of our per-latent discriminative embeddings.
+Removing them leads to a substantial performance drop, as the model struggles to establish source-target correspondence, usually resulting in missing limbs (\cref{fig:ablation}~(b)).

 \parsection{Latent-space supervision} As discussed in \cref{sec:training}, supervising the model in the latent space is crucial.
 Training directly with a geometry-space SDF loss yields poor results, producing over-smoothed shapes that lack fine details, as shown in \cref{fig:ablation}~(c).
 This highlights the importance of our latent loss for preserving high-frequency details.